awslabs/graphstorm/examples/sagemaker-pipelines-graphbolt/README.md

 Now that you have established a baseline for performance you can create another pipeline that uses the GraphBolt graph representation to compare the performance.

-You can use the same pipeline creation script, but change two variables, providing a new pipeline name, and setting `USE_GRAPHBOLT` to `“true”`.
+You can use the same pipeline creation script, but change two variables, providing a new pipeline name, and setting `USE_GRAPHBOLT` to `“true”` as `--use-graphbolt true`.

 ```bash